samsquire/ideas4/README.md

         Join(CreateOrder)
          If Error
           CPUTask1
+           If not CPUTask1.success
           CPUTask2
+           If not CPUTask1.success
           CreateProfile
-          Join(CPUTask, CPUTask2, CreateProfile)
+           If not CPUTask1.success
+          Join(If not CPUTask1.success, If not CPUTask2.success, If not CreateProfile.success)

 ````

-This generates over 18 while true threads which handle a disruptor events of that type.
+This generates over 27 while true threads which handle a disruptor events of that type.

 When a task finished, it runs the scheduler and decided what queues to place the callback event onto.